ylli2000/Windows-Terminal-Lime-Theme/readme.md

 -----------------------------------------
 **8. For WSL**

-If you have not Install WSL follow this instrustion https://docs.microsoft.com/en-us/windows/wsl/install
+If you have not Install WSL follow this instructionin https://docs.microsoft.com/en-us/windows/wsl/install

+run this in PowerShell:

+`wsl --install`

+(If it doesn't start check to make sure you don't have any other Windows update pending)

+Restart the computer, and Ubuntu installation continues.

 You can run an update for WSL:

 `sudo apt update && sudo apt upgrade -y`

 Then install homebrew with this instruction https://www.how2shout.com/linux/install-brew-on-wsl-windows-subsystem-for-linux/

+The installation is going to take some time, wait patiently.
+When it is done we move on.

 Install `oh-my-posh` with `HomeBrew`: